abarbatei/vistier/README.md

 It relies solely on processing transactions and, with enough committed resources, can be surprisingly fast.

+A high level presentation of the project is available here: [Solana Vistier API](resources/Solana%20Vistier%20API.pdf)

 This project/repository has several components.
 - `libvistier`: API for querying royalty, TX and wallet information
 - `flask server`: a server integrating Vistier API